 “What’s really lovely about this one is that people already know how to do the first half of this prompt,” VanGilder says.
 “But the second part, to put it the results in a table—that creates a nice display of results.
 I was able to get caught up on all my projects quickly.”

-Generate meeting notes with Copilot in Teams
+4. Generate meeting notes with Copilot in Teams

 Copilot can list key topics and action items from a meeting.
 If you’re the meeting host, this can be very helpful, as you’re probably used to spending the meeting with your nose buried in OneNote.
 With Copilot taking your notes, you can be an active participant in your meetings.

 “There’s more than one way to use this functionality,” VanGilder says.
 “Instead of clicking ‘Generate meeting notes,’ I can type in the prompt and add ‘and put the results in the form of an email I can send to participants.’
-I do quickly proofread it because it’s not called Pilot, it’s Copilot, so you do need to check its work!”
+I do quickly proofread it, because it’s not called Pilot, it’s Copilot, so you do need to check its work!”

-Draft email with Copilot in Outlook
+5. Draft email with Copilot in Outlook

-Get ready for your day with Copilot
+6. Get ready for your day with Copilot

 In movies and TV shows, when a busy executive walks into their office, an assistant is standing there to say, “Good morning, So-and-so called about the XYZ project, and you have a meeting at 9 o’clock with the Such-and-such team.”

-You don’t have to use the part of the prompt that requests an “inspirational tone” and “a touch of fun,” but it shows the power of Copilot prompts.
+You don’t have to use the part of the prompt that requests an “inspirational tone” or “a touch of fun,” but it shows the power of Copilot prompts.
 “It’s a good example that shows how users can tailor the prompts,” Kneip says.

-Discover what was said with Copilot
+7. Discover what was said with Copilot

 “This prompt uses the Context IQ, and that’s really the magic of Copilot,” VanGilder says, referring to the forward slash (“/”) you type when entering the prompt.
 “You can use it to search for documents, meetings, or people.”

-Boost your brainstorms with Copilot
+8. Boost your brainstorms with Copilot

 This tip also uses the smart search feature of Context IQ.
 You might not use it daily, but it can save you a lot of time.

-Create presentations from your ideas and files with Copilot in PowerPoint
+9. Create presentations from your ideas and files with Copilot in PowerPoint

 You probably won’t use this tip every day, but it’s helpful because it removes the struggle of staring at a blank page.